SpaceX prioritizes lunar 'self-growing city' over Mars project, Musk says

 Elon Musk said on Sunday that SpaceX has shifted its focus to building a “self‑growing city” on the moon, which could be achieved in less than 10 years.

-Musk’s comments echo a Wall Street Journal report on Friday, stating that SpaceX has told investors it would prioritize going to the moon and attempt a trip to Mars at a later time, targeting March 2027 for an uncrewed lunar landing.
+Musk’s comments echo a Wall Street Journal report on Friday, which said SpaceX has told investors it would prioritize going to the moon and attempt a trip to Mars at a later time, targeting March 2027 for an uncrewed lunar landing.

-As recently as last year, Musk said that he aimed to send an uncrewed mission to Mars by the end of 2026.
+This marks a shift from Musk’s long-standing focus on Mars as SpaceX’s primary destination.
+As recently as last year, he said the company aimed to launch an uncrewed Mars mission by the end of 2026.

+“No, we’re going straight to Mars.
+The Moon is a distraction,” he said in January last year in response to a post on X.

+Musk has a long record of setting ambitious timelines for projects such as electric vehicles and self-driving technology that have repeatedly failed to materialize on schedule.

-The U.S. faces intense competition from China in the race to return humans to the moon this decade.
+The U.S. faces intense competition from China to return humans to the moon this decade.
 Humans have not visited the lunar surface since the Apollo 17 mission in 1972.

 Less than a week ago, Musk announced that SpaceX acquired the artificial intelligence company he also leads, xAI, in a deal that values the rocket and satellite company at $1 trillion and the artificial intelligence outfit at $250 billion.